Tully Forensic PsychologyComplete forensic psychology service provision: assessment, treatment, training, supervision, consultancy and research.

 Live expert interview in relation to a US case involving decades of abuse of children within a family.

-Discussion of transparency in parole processes and decision making with Vanessa Feltz.
+Discussion of transparency in parole processes and decision making live with Vanessa Feltz.

-Discussion of parole process and release/risk of prisoners in light of a high profile case.
+Discussion of parole process and release/risk of prisoners in light of a high profile case in a live interview.

 Discussion of factors influencing parole decisions.